Updated: Public health management of cases and contacts associated with COVID-19

 Isolating in the community

-When isolating in the community-at home or in a co-living setting-it is important that cases of COVID-19 reduce the risk of transmission, through direct or indirect contact, to other members of the household or occupants in the co-living setting as much as possible.
-They should wear a medical mask if available (preferred), or a well-constructed and well-fitting non-medical mask; remain in their dedicated room as much as possible; and follow recommended personal preventive practices.
+When advising individuals to isolate in the community-at home or in a co-living setting-it is important that the risk of transmission from the case to other members of the household or occupants in the co-living setting be minimized as much as possible.

 Guidance for isolating at home or in other co-living settings, as well as recommendations when strict adherence to isolation requirements may not be possible, are available in Appendix 1.